bakx/ServerProtection/Readme.md

 ## **Overview**
 To provide diagnostics and offer central reporting, this project comes with an overview page that displays various statistics.

+### **SP.Overview**
+Provides an overview of the login attempts made on this server.
+It includes live data (if the LiveReport.SignalR plug-in is enabled) and various statistics related to the login attempts.

 ### **SP.Api.Overview**
 Contains the datasource for the SP.Overview project and exposes various statistics related to the login attempts, blocks, ISPs and more.